Lisa Biron: Sentencing, appeals, and incarceration

 On May 22, 2013, Barbadoro sentenced Biron to 40 years in prison.
 He said that Biron had committed "extraordinarily egregious" crimes that did "incalculable" damage to her daughter's well-being.
 Under sentencing guidelines, Biron faced a minimum of 25 years in prison and a maximum of 100 years.
 Barbadoro indicated that he considered imposing the 100-year sentence, but opted not to do so in part due to a plea from her daughter.
 In a recorded statement, the daughter said that Biron was "not the monster she is made out to be" and wanted her to have a second chance.
 Barbadoro said that given the damage that the daughter has suffered, he needed to be sensitive to the need for her to heal, as well as assure her that she was in no way responsible for her mother's crimes.

 In November 2014, Biron's conviction was affirmed by the First Circuit, and in March 2015, Biron's petition for certiorari was denied by the United States Supreme Court.
 On October 2, 2017, Biron's attempt to vacate her sentence was denied.

-Biron, United States Bureau of Prisons Federal Register #12775-049, is presently serving her sentence at Federal Correctional Institution, Tallahassee in Tallahassee, Florida.
+Biron, United States Bureau of Prisons Federal Register #12775-049, is presently serving her sentence at Federal Correctional Institution, Hazelton in Hazleton, Pennsylvania.
 According to the BOP inmate database, Biron's earliest possible release date is December 30, 2047, when she will be 77 years old.